If you like coffee and are looking to make it better at home, this guide will help you learn how to scald milk for coffee.

 If you place the pan on a higher heat, you’ll reach the temperature even faster.

 Let me show you how easy it is to make scalded milk at home.
 Below, I’ll guide you step-by-step on how I scald my milk at home:

 - Add your desired amount of milk to a small saucepan, preferably with a handle.

 - Place it on the stove on medium heat.

 - Now, keep stirring with a spoon or swirl the pan around to keep the milk moving.

 - Add a thermometer to the pan so you can easily keep an eye on the temperature.

 - Once it has reached 83 °C (181 °F), remove the pan from the heat, and you can start using it for all your coffee recipes!

 This is easy, right?
-I’ve been using this awesome thermometer for a while now, and it has held up really well after using it for such a long time.
+I’ve been using this awesome thermometer for a while now, and it has held up really well after being used for such a long time.